Ryouh/Feats-Revisited/Feats.md

 ### Dwarven Stubbornness

 When set your mind to something there is nothing that can change your mind and most of the times people are to tiered to argue with you for long.
 You gain the following benefits:

-You gain advantage on Persuasion checks to haggle.
+* You gain advantage on Persuasion checks to haggle.
-You can sell Items for 75% of their original price.
+* You can sell Items for 75% of their original price.

 ### Squat Nimbleness

 You are uncommonly nimble for your race.
 You gain the following benefits:

-Increase your walking speed by 5 feet.
+* Increase your walking speed by 5 feet.
-You gain proficiency in the Acrobatics or Athletics skill (your choice).
+* You gain proficiency in the Acrobatics or Athletics skill (your choice).
-You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.
+* You have advantage on any Strength (Athletics) or Dexterity (Acrobatics) check you make to escape from being grappled.

 ### Cunning Artisan

 **Prerequisite:** Level 3.

 You have trained in the art of crafting for more years than a normal Human lives, you gain the following benefits:

-You gain proficiency in one additional artisan tool of your choice
+* You gain proficiency in one additional artisan tool of your choice
-You double your proficiency bonus with all artisan tools you are proficient with.
+* You double your proficiency bonus with all artisan tools you are proficient with.
-The time you need to craft an item using an artisan tool you are proficient with is halved.
+* The time you need to craft an item using an artisan tool you are proficient with is halved.

 ### Enhanced Enlarge

 **Prerequisite:** Level 6, Duergar.

 You learned how to increase your power while enlarged.
 You gain the following benefit:

-When you cast the enlarge spell, with your racial feat, it doesn't require concentration.
+* When you cast the enlarge spell, with your racial feat, it doesn't require concentration.
-While enlarged you gain an extra damage die on Strength- based weapon attacks instead of getting an extra 1d4.
+* While enlarged you gain an extra damage die on Strength-based weapon attacks instead of getting an extra 1d4.

 ### Runes of Protection

-**Prerequisite:** Level 12, Cunning Artisan You have learned the ancient art of engraving the dwarfen Runes of Protection.
+**Prerequisite:** Level 12, Cunning Artisan

+You have learned the ancient art of  engraving the dwarfen Runes of Protection into gemstones.
-into gemstones.
 You gain the following benefits:

-You learn how to craft Ioun Stones (as described in Xanathars Guide to Everything )
+* You learn how to craft Ioun Stones (as described in Xanathars Guide to Everything )
-You learn the formula of 3 Ioun Stones up to a rarity of rare.
+* You learn the formula of 3 Ioun Stones up to a rarity of rare.
-The costs and time needed for crafting a runestone is halved for you.
+* The costs and time needed for crafting a runestone is halved for you.
-You can find new formulas on your journeys on the DMs discretion.
+* You can find new formulas on your journeys on the DMs discretion.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Elf